naseem-shawarba/SMTP_Server_Lite/README.md

 ## Usage
 1. Run the SMTP Server Lite.
 2. Use a compatible SMTP client to send test emails.
+Alternatively, you can use Netcat with the following command:
+`netcat localhost <portnumber>`

+Make sure to end each command with a carriage return (CRLF).
+To insert a carriage return, press Ctrl+V followed by Ctrl+M. The carriage return will appear as (^M).

 3. Check the specified directory for stored emails.